teampanicbear/valentin-cheval/src/content/pages/home/index.md

     “As a designer and Rotarian, I believe in service above self.

-    I believe being a designer is being a servant, in the most noble sense of the term, it’s dedicating yourself to finding the right balance between user needs and business goals.
+    Being a designer is about serving user needs.

+    It’s dedicating yourself to finding the right balance between user needs and business goals.
 ---